Tribal Partnerships Associate

-As Tribal Advocate, Leah Parazoo engages with tribal communities and youth in the Klamath Basin to implement training opportunities, wraparound services, monitoring and fieldwork, and promote the healing and restoration of the land.
+As Tribal Partnerships Associate, Leah Parazoo engages with tribal communities and youth in the Klamath Basin to implement training opportunities, wraparound services, monitoring and fieldwork, and promote the healing and restoration of the land.

 Leah is a descendant of The Klamath Tribes and an enrolled member of the Confederated Tribes of the Umatilla Indian Reservation.
 She joined the Lomakatsi team in November 2020 as a tribal monitor with a background as a Cultural Resource Technician, and an Archaeology Field School certification from the University of Oregon obtained in 2019.
 She became a Lomakatsi tribal advocate in January 2021.